 Doors are practically required to be visually appealing to some extent, and cannot achieve that effect if it is made out of drywall.
 If it was, it would certainly look funny or out of place—especially if the surrounding wall is drywall, too.

 So what kind of material can be used for soundproofing doors that simultaneously blocks sound while looking good?
 What about wood?

-The main problem with wood is that the Transmission Loss (defined as a quantification of how much sound is blocked from traveling through soundproof treatments) required for something like a home theater room cannot be achieved even from the heaviest woods.
+The main problem with wood is that the Transmission Loss (defined as a quantification of how much sound is blocked from traveling through noise blocking treatments) required for something like a home theater room cannot be achieved even from the heaviest woods.
 This is why soundproof doors are often very expensive, as they are heavy woods that have been modified for soundproofing purposes.